microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > More precisely, a flush op is valid only if and only if there are no other flush ops sequenced between the latest `sequence number` delivered to the client at the start of the flush, and the `sequence number` of the flush op itself.
 (Conceptually this is the `reference sequence number` of the flush, but it is not to be conufsed with the reference sequence number of the flush _op_ because the flush begins some time before the flush op is sent).
 For example, a conflicted scenario might resolve like this:
 > 1. Client A, the elected flushing client, begins a flush.
 At that time, the latest sequence number delivered to Client A is 10.
 > 2. Client B is elected to be the new flushing client
-> 2. Client B begins a flush.
+> 3. Client B begins a flush.
 At that time, the latest sequence number delivered to Client B is 10.
-> 3. Both Client A and Client B receive the next five ops, their latest known sequence numbers are now both **15**.
+> 4. Both Client A and Client B receive the next five ops, their latest known sequence numbers are now both **15**.
-> 4. Client A's flush finishes uploading, so Client A submits an flush op that contains a handle to the new chunk root and the reference sequence number **10** (_not_ **15**).
+> 5. Client A's flush finishes uploading, so Client A submits an flush op that contains a handle to the new chunk root and the reference sequence number **10** (_not_ **15**).
-> 5. The server sequences Client A's flush op with sequence number **16**.
+> 6. The server sequences Client A's flush op with sequence number **16**.
-> 6. Client B's flush finishes uploading, so Client B submits a flush op that contains a handle to the new chunk root and the reference sequence number **10**.
+> 7. Client B's flush finishes uploading, so Client B submits a flush op that contains a handle to the new chunk root and the reference sequence number **10**.
-> 7. The server sequences Client B's flush op with sequence number **17**.
+> 8. The server sequences Client B's flush op with sequence number **17**.
-> 8. Client A receives the op with sequence number **16** which is its flush op.
+> 9. Client A receives the op with sequence number **16** which is its flush op.
 It acknowledges the new chunk state, updating its caches and evicting edits from its log that are now unnecessary.
-> 9. Client B receives the op with sequence number **16** which is Client A's flush op.
+> 10. Client B receives the op with sequence number **16** which is Client A's flush op.
 Like Client A, it acknowledges the new chunk state.
 However, Client B also now knows that the flush it attempted earlier is conflicted, because the flush op from Client A was sequenced before it.
 It decides to begin a new flush based off of the new state.
-> 10. Both Client A and Client B receive the op with sequence number **17**, which is Client B's flush op.
+> 11. Both Client A and Client B receive the op with sequence number **17**, which is Client B's flush op.
 They both recognize that the flush is conflicted, because the reference sequence number it included is **10**, but there has been another flush op (Client A's, at **16**) sequenced between **10** and the current sequence number **17**.
 This makes it evident that Client B's flush started before it knew about the most recent flush op from Client A, so both Client A and Client B ignore the op.

-### Random Reads
+## Random Reads

-The performance of cold reads is analogous to that of writes.
+The performance of cold reads is analogous to that of flushes.
 Given only the root chunk of a tree, reading a leaf of that tree requires walking down to the leaf and downloading all chunks along the way (once again, the spine).
-Just as with writes/uploads, the number of these downloads required for a read depends on the depth of the leaf and scales worse the deeper the tree is.

 However, a client wanting to read a particular node might not have any interest in reading the nodes above it.
 It knows the `path` from the root node to a target node in the tree and wants to read only the node at the end of that path.
 This is called a `random read`: a read that has no necessary relationship to any read before it.
-For a practical use case for random reads, consider an application that allows saving "bookmarks" or "links" to content somewhere in the tree which can be easily dereferenced later to access that content.
+For a practical example of a random read, consider an application that allows saving "bookmarks" or "links" to content somewhere in the tree which can be easily dereferenced later to access that content.
+Or, note that the first read of a partial checkout is a random read.
 Random reads also give applications more architectural freedom as unrelated components can use paths to query different parts of the tree without having to pass around the root of the tree or the root of a subtree to all components.
-Such a read still requires downloading the whole spine of chunks above the target node in order to find it.
+However, such a read still requires downloading the whole spine of chunks above the target node in order to find it.
 These downloads cannot be done in parallel; each chunk must finish downloading in order to find the keys of the chunks below it.
-If a random read truly could be no better than walking down from the root through every node on the path, then a client could easily implement a "random" read function itself.
-However, providing a random read API as a built-in function will allow it to take advantage of the optimizations introduced in the sections below.
+A client could easily implement a "random" read function itself that simply walks down the tree.
+However, providing a random read API as a built-in function will allow it to take advantage of the optimizations introduced in the sections below which reduce the cost of a random read, especially in deep trees.

-### Tree Shapes
+## Tree Shapes

-The length of the spine to be reuploaded is dependent upon the shape of the tree.
-A tree that is wide and shallow doesn't need to upload very many chunks when a leaf node is edited:
+As shown so far, the performance of both reads and flushes depends on the length of the spine of each node being read or edited.
+Even for trees of the same size, that length of those spines varies for differently shaped trees.
+For example, a tree that is wide and shallow doesn't need to flush very many chunks when a leaf node is edited:

 ```mermaid
 graph TD;